Heart of the Nation: Migration and the Making of the NHS

 Yet the NHS and the millions of people who sustain it remain close to all our hearts.
 From the very beginning, people have come to Britain from all over the world to make this grand vision for a better society a reality.
 But their vital role has largely been ignored.

 The exhibition opens at Leicester Museum & Art Gallery on 30 June 2023 and runs until 29 October 2023.
-It will then move to Trinity Leeds, opening in November 2023 (date TBC).
+It will then move to Trinity Leeds, opening on 10 November 2023 and running until 18 February 2024.

 You can also explore the exhibition online at: www.heartofthenation.co.uk